 - Behavior changes

 Correction of the incisors is very important for many reasons.
 The angle of the incisors can affect the ability of the horse to masticate its food.
-When the incisors are too long, the surface contact of the premolars & molars is lessened.
-By reducing the height of the incisors & adjusting the angle, this will put more contact on the premolars & molars.
+When the incisors are too long, the surface contact of the premolars and molars is lessened.
+By reducing the height of the incisors and adjusting the angle, this will put more contact on the premolars and molars.
 The amount to which the incisors can be adjusted and corrected depends on the age and condition of the horse.
-Every horse is different and each case is evaluated prior to any corrective work being performed.
+Every horse is different, and each case is evaluated prior to any corrective work being performed.

-In some severe cases, it may take 3 or 4 sessions to gradually correct a malocclusion without damaging the horse’s teeth.
+In some severe cases, it may take three or four sessions to gradually correct a malocclusion without damaging the horse’s teeth.
 This may take up to 18 months in rare instances.

-Enamel hypoplasia is a condition where the enamel does not form correctly, or is damaged during its development.
-This will result in a defect of or a chipping off of the enamel covering.
-This will result in exposure of the underlying dentin.
-The defect can be isolated to one tooth or area of a tooth, or may be widespread throughout the dental arcade.
-The teeth are only slightly weaker than normal teeth, but are much more susceptible to wear, as dentin is not as wear resistant as enamel is.
-If aesthetics are a concern and the involved area is not too big, then a restoration can be placed over the area.
-This restorationcan be lost as well, but the new bonding agents are fairly effective.
-If the chance of wear is excessive, or the chance of fracture is high then crown therapy is warranted.
-These teeth are normally vital, however before any restorations are placed, it is best to ensure this with dental radiographs.
+Enamel hypoplasia is a condition where the enamel does not form correctly or is damaged during its development.
+This will result in a defect of or chipping off of the enamel covering.
+This will result in the exposure of the underlying dentin.
+The defect can be isolated to one tooth or area of a tooth or may be widespread throughout the dental arcade.
+The teeth are only slightly weaker than normal teeth but are much more susceptible to wear, as dentin is not as wear-resistant as enamel is.
+If aesthetics are a concern and the involved area is not too big, then restoration can be placed over the area.
+This restoration can be lost as well, but the new bonding agents are fairly effective.
+If the chance of wear is excessive or the chance of fracture is high, then crown therapy is warranted.
+These teeth are normally vital; however, before any restorations are placed, it is best to ensure this with dental radiographs.